jeetsukumaran/vim-buffergator/README.txt

 respectively, opening it for preview without leaving the buffer catalog viewer.

+Buffergator also provides the ability to list and navigate through tab pages (and windows within tab pages).

 By default, Buffergator provides global key maps that invoke its main
-commands: "<Leader>b" to open, "<Leader>B" to close.
+commands: "<Leader>b" to open and "<Leader>B" to close the buffer catalog, and "<Leader>t" to open and "<Leader>T" to close the tab page catalog.
 If you prefer to map other keys, or do not want any keys mapped at all, set "g:buffergator_suppress_keymaps" to 1 in your $VIMRUNTIME.

 Detailed usage description given in the help file, which can be viewed on-line